 Criminal history background checks have become a common part of life in the computer age.
-A background check often will be conducted when you apply for a job, mortgage, or to live in an apartment complex.
+A background check often will be conducted when you apply for a job, mortgage, hard money loan, or to live in an apartment complex.
 If you apply for college or graduate school, you may have to disclose your criminal record.

 Texas law allows you to clear an adult criminal record in certain circumstances.
 For example, if you were tried and found not-guilty, you can have all records of the arrest and prosecution expunged.
 Or if the court dismissed the charges against you, you can usually have the arrest record expunged.
 Furthermore, if you appeal your conviction and are acquitted by the Texas Court of Criminal Appeals, you can have the record expunged.
 In Texas, these procedures are known as Expunction.